meln5674/mlflow-oidc-proxy/README.md

 ## Deploying

-Because of the number of moving parts for a highly-available, reslient, multi-tenant deployment of MLFlow, it is highly recommended to use Kubernetes.
+Because of the number of moving parts required for a highly-available, reslient, multi-tenant deployment of MLFlow, it is highly recommended to use Kubernetes.

+You have three major options for deploying:

+1. Deploy all infrastructure yourself, either on bare metal or using the provided dockerfile
+2. Deploy the proxy using the [standalone helm chart](./deploy/helm/mlflow-oidc-proxy)
+3. Deploy an ["all-in-one" chart](./deploy/helm/mlflow-multitenant) that contains all components needed to go from zero to a secure, highly available, resilient, multitenant MLFlow deployment.

-## Running Tests
+## Development

 ### Unit Tests